UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter3/Kaleidoscope-ch3.md

 ---

 # 3. Kaleidoscope: Generating LLVM IR
 This chapter focuses on the basics of transforming the ANTLR parse tree into LLVM IR.
 The general goal is to parse Kaleidoscope source code to generate a [Module](xref:Ubiquity.NET.Llvm.Module) representing the source as LLVM IR.

 ## Basic code flow
 The basic flow of all of these samples is the same for the LLVM+JIT variants (Even though this version doesn't use the JIT it is setting the stage to get there).

 1) A new `ReplEngine` is created to handle the standard REPL support with customizations.
     1) The application uses its own implementation to handle extension points for the common support.
-2) A `CancellationTokenSource` is created and hooked up to cancel the REPL when `CTRL-C is pressed` to allow normal expectations of termination for a command line application.
+2) A `CancellationTokenSource` is created and hooked up to cancel the REPL when `CTRL-C` is pressed to allow normal expectations of termination for a command line application.
 3) Information on the specific app is reported to the console
 4) LLVM is initialized
     1) The native target is registered so that at least a Local JIT is workable
 5) The REPL engine is run to do the work

 ### Initializing Ubiquity.NET.Llvm
-The underlying LLVM library requires initialization for it's internal data, furthermore Ubiquity.NET.Llvm must load the actual underlying library specific to the current system architecture.
-Thus, the Ubiquity.NET.Llvm as a whole requires initialization.
+The underlying LLVM library requires initialization for it's internal data, furthermore `Ubiquity.NET.Llvm` must load the actual underlying library specific to the current system and architecture (RID).
+Thus, the `Ubiquity.NET.Llvm` library as a whole requires initialization.

 ``` C#